justchenhao/SaDL_CD/README.md

 The original Inria building segmentation dataset can be found at: https://project.inria.fr/aerialimagelabeling/

-Our processed pretraining dataset can be accessed by Baidu yun (code: vldo): [link](https://pan.baidu.com/s/1mEy5RfomClXWdi9I28Rp8A)
+Our processed pretraining dataset can be accessed by Baidu yun (code: 2p1b): [link](https://pan.baidu.com/s/1ObAu_4Xm3SWCdMvAfiN7yw)

 Note that you need only the image-mask pairs in `A` and `label` to train our model.
 We also provide the spatially registered image of another temporal in `B` for possible usage.